Home »

 Python

-Numpy is an array processing package which provides high-performance multidimensional array object and utilities to work with arrays.
-It is a basic package for scientific computation with python.
-It is a linear algebra library and is very important for data science with python since almost all of the libraries in the pyData ecosystem rely on Numpy as one of their main building blocks.
-It is incredibly fast, as it has bindings to C.
+NumPy is a basic package for scientific computation with python.
+It is a linear algebra library and is very important for data science with Python since almost all of the libraries in the pyData ecosystem rely on NumPy as one of their main building blocks.
+It is incredibly fast, as it has bindings to C language.

 Some of the many features, provided by numpy are as always,